LunarG/VulkanSamples/BUILD.md

 XGL programs must be able to find and use the XGL.dll libary.
 Make sure it is either installed in the C:\Windows\System32 folder, or the PATH enviroment variable includes the folder that it is located in.

-To run XGL programs you must have an appropriate icd (installable client driver) that is either installed in the C:\Windows\System32 folder, or pointed to by the registry and/or an environment variable:
+To run XGL programs you must have an appropriate ICD (installable client driver) that is either installed in the C:\Windows\System32 folder, or pointed to by the registry and/or an environment variable:

 - Registry:
   - Root Key: HKEY_LOCAL_MACHINE